 "Mom took everything out," said my aunt.
 "Because nobody liked it.
 You know us: nobody eats fruit, or vegetables."

-We ate truckloads of mashed potatoes, fresh peas, sweet potatoes, homegrown tomatoes, succotash, radishes, corn on the cob....
-Throwing out vegetables would run counter to our family's strong Depression-era habits.
-But she was insistent, and I was too hoarse to argue.
+We ate truckloads of mashed potatoes, carrots, sweet potatoes and Birds-Eye frozen veggies.
+We ate homegrown peas, onions, tomatoes, radishes, and dandelion greens.
+My grandfather also grew figs, pears, apples, cherries, raspberries, and grapes.** Throwing out vegetables would run counter to our family's ingrained poor-immigrant and Depression-era habits.
+But she was insistent, and I was too hoarse to argue that point on top of my others.

-One unique aspect of the soup was its beautiful color.
-Almost all chicken soup is yellow, bright or pale.
-My grandmother's was rich, mellow gold.
-I figured that the secret was to figure out how her soup got its color, and that might also give me its flavor.
-It can't be rocket science; she was a very simple cook.
+It seemed to me that the key to understanding the soup was its distinctive color.
+Chicken soup is usually yellow, bright or pale.
+My grandmother's was mellow, bronzy gold.
+If I could figure out how her soup got its color, it might also provide me with its flavor.
+It can't be complicated; she was a very simple cook.

-I have long had this idea that my grandmother might have roasted her chicken parts first, to get the golden color.
-In Savenor's market on Charles Street, where I'd recently bought a couple of pounds of chicken backs, the butcher liked my theory.
+I have long had this idea that my grandmother might have roasted or browned her chicken parts first, to get that golden color.
+In Savenor's market on Charles Street, where I'd recently bought a couple of pounds of chicken backs, the man behind the meat counter liked my theory.

 * * *

-The result, after I strained out every particle of vegetable, was suggestive of the amazing color.
-It wasn't yellow, although its gold was a little faint.
+The result, after I strained out every particle of vegetable, was suggestive of the amazing color I remembered.
+It wasn't yellow, but its gold was a little too faint.
 (More chicken next time.)
-I added cooked Italian noodles and poured my experiment into old canning jars, the kind she had.
+I added cooked Italian noodles and poured my experiment into old canning jars, similar to the kind she had.

-Did I trouble myself to taste it?
 Of course not.
 I was nervous.
 I waited two days.
 (I remember that her soup might sit around for a week in her fridge.)
-Tuesday night, I heated some, and brought it to the table.
+On Tuesday night, I heated some, and brought it to the table.

 It was good.
 So good that one of my eyes suddenly began to water and I felt a hint of a catch in my throat.